 Another significant benefit is the dual functionality of heat pumps.
 They provide both heating and cooling, eliminating the need for separate systems.
 This not only simplifies your HVAC setup but also ensures year-round comfort with a single, efficient system.

 Heat pumps can also improve indoor air quality.
 They provide a consistent flow of fresh air and can reduce humidity levels, which helps prevent mold growth and enhances overall comfort.
+Filters typically need to be cleaned or replaced based on the air conditions and number of pets in the home.
+To maintain optimal indoor air quality and system efficiency, it is important to regularly clean or replace the air filter.
+Dirty air filters can restrict airflow, decrease efficiency, and lead to higher energy consumption, so routine filter maintenance is essential.
 Additionally, heat pumps are generally quieter than traditional HVAC systems, making them an excellent option for homes where noise is a concern.

 Installation Process and Considerations